 By implementing anomaly detection via machine learning for condition monitoring, transportation operators can significantly improve vehicle reliability, reduce maintenance costs, speed up repair procedures, and cut fleet reserves normally deployed to avoid service interruptions in case of failures.

 A striking example of this approach comes from France's national railway company SNCF, which implemented AI-driven predictive analytics to monitor the status of pantographs at risk of wear and ensure proper electrical power supply to its trains.
 According to the company, predictive maintenance will also lead to a 30% reduction in accidents related to train switches.

 Our developers craft tailored AI solutions to help companies meet various analytics, automation and personalization needs.

 Opportunities and cautions

-While this economic sector does not lead the ranking of artificial intelligence implementation, it still represents one of the domains benefiting from the highest adoption rate of AI-related technologies, such as RPA in the automotive industry or reinforcement learning applications, as reported by McKinsey's 2019 Global AI Survey.
+While this economic sector does not lead the ranking of artificial intelligence implementation, it still represents one of the domains benefiting from the highest adoption rate of AI-related technologies, such as RPA in the automotive industry or reinforcement learning algorithms, as reported by McKinsey's 2019 Global AI Survey.

 This should come as no surprise, as AI in transportation proved to be capable of making us move faster, safer, and cleaner than ever before.
 However, deployment efforts should always be carried out with a bunch of essential requirements and controversial factors in mind: